st-AR-gazer/_Altered-Nadeo_-_Random-Map-Picker/documentatioin/QuickAAA.md

 ### Enable/Disable Setting
 1. **Files**: `/src/Settings/DisableOrEnable/All/*`
 2. **Add**:
-   Add the new category function to both DissableAll and EnableAll. e.g `Select[CATEGORY]`.
+   Add the new category function to both DisableAll and EnableAll. e.g `Select[CATEGORY]`.

 ### Update UI